pythonanywhere/help_pages/articles/index.md

     * [Using CherryPy](/pages/UsingCherryPy)
   * Django
     * [How to follow the Django Tutorial on PythonAnywhere](/pages/FollowingTheDjangoTutorial)
-    * [How can I use a version of Django that's not the deault on PythonAnywhere](/pages/VirtualEnvForNewerDjango) (1.3 is the default for 2.7 and 1.6 is the default under Python 3.3/4)
+    * [How can I use a version of Django that's not the default on PythonAnywhere](/pages/VirtualEnvForNewerDjango) (1.3 is the default for 2.7 and 1.6 is the default under Python 3.3/4)
     * [How to setup static files under Django](/pages/DjangoStaticFiles) -- STATIC_ROOT in settings.py, `collectstatic`, etc
     * [The Django admin's CSS isn't working](/pages/DjangoAdminCSSNotWorking)
     * [How to set SECRET_KEY via an environment variable](/pages/environment-variables-for-web-apps)